robolyst/osquant/content/papers/fast-guassian-kernel-fit-for-support-vector-regression/index.md

 ---
 title: "Fast Gaussian Kernel fit for Support Vector Regression"
 summary: "
-Support vector regression models transform input vectors into a very high number of dimensions where the regression problem becomes linear.
+Support vector regression models transform input vectors into a high number of dimensions where the regression problem becomes linear.
 This new space is defined by a kernel function.
 A major drawback of these models is that they are slow to fit the kernel parameters.
 Here I develop an algorithm to quickly fit the Gaussian kernel's bandwidth parameter.
 This algorithm is fast, robust on some datasets, and has a similar fit to slower and more exhaustive methods.
 "

 date: "2016-01-07"